Athallah1234/File-Downloader/README.md

 ## Troubleshooting
 If you encounter any problems while using the File Downloader App, please check the [Troubleshooting](TROUBLESHOOTING.md) guide for common issues and solutions.

+## Contributing

+If you'd like to contribute to the project, follow the [Contributing Guide](CONTRIBUTING.md) to submit a pull request.
+Your contributions are highly appreciated!

 ## Contributors
 [Athallah1234](https://github.com/Athallah1234)
 [Other Contributor]()